websiddu/websiddu/blog/posts/013-sync-firebase-to-google-sheets.md

 ---
 title: Sync data from Firebase to Google sheets
 date: May 26, 2020
-description: In this blog post I will describe how to sync new data written to a Firebase database to a Google Sheet.
+description: In this blog post I will describe how to sync new data written to a Firebase to Google Sheets.
 It includes a method for obtaining, storing, and using Oauth2 tokens for Google API access.
 permalink: /blog/sync-data-from-firebase-to-google-sheets.html

 autometa: